-David Sylvester enters his sixth season as head coach of the SUNY Geneseo softball team in 2020 after serving one year as assistant coach in 2019.
-He enters this season with a career coaching mark of 114-80, ranking third in coaching wins in program history.
+David Sylvester enters his seventh season as head coach of the SUNY Geneseo softball team in 2020 after serving one year as assistant coach in 2019.
+He enters this season with a career coaching mark of 146-89, ranking second in coaching wins and winning percentage (.621) in program history.

 In 2016, Sylvester led Geneseo to a 21-15 record, reaching 20 victories for the third consecutive season and the fourth time in five season at the helm.
 The squad narrowly missed a postseason bid, posting a 9-9 mark in conference play.
 Danni Napoli '19 was named first-team all-conference for a second consecutive season and received National Fastpitch Coaches' Association (NFCA) All-Region honors as well.